i-am-LC/Zoho-CRM-API-Product-Retrieval/README.md

 ```

 ## Usage
+Before using the script you'll need to register your app with Zoho API.
+A few things to note:
+- The the scope used for this project was `ZohoCRM.modules.products.all` you'll need to include this in your URL request to Zoho.
+- The access / grant token returned from the ZOHO URL request needs to be copied to the `ZCRM_GRANT_TOKEN` environment variable.

+With the above complete.
 Run the `run_query.py` script to retrieve and display cleaned product data from Zoho CRM.

 ```
 python run_query.py